elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 at java.base/java.lang.invoke.BootstrapMethodInvoker.invoke(BootstrapMethodInvoker.java:127)
 ```

-When looking for similar events that also contain the phrase `lambda$performRequestAndParseEntity$9(RestHighLevelClient.java`, I'd need a field that supports searching in the middle of a string.
-Keyword would perform poorly and text would require rethinking the query to match the analyzer and tokenization applied at index time.
+When looking for similar events containing the phrase `lambda$performRequestAndParseEntity$9(RestHighLevelClient.java`, users need a field that supports searching in the middle of a string.
+Keyword would perform poorly, and text would require rethinking the query to match the analyzer and tokenization applied at index time.

 #### Command-line execution

 The arguments, order of those arguments, and values passed can be arbitrary in a command-line execution.
-If searching across multiple arguments, retaining their ordering, and/or the argument-value pairing is key to the search criteria, multiple wildcards patterns may be needed in a single query.
-If the presence of the arguments/values is the only criteria regardless of ordering or pairing, using a structured field such as `process.args` would be preferred.
+Multiple wildcards patterns may be needed in a single query if searching across multiple arguments, retaining their ordering, or the argument-value pairing is key to the search criteria.
+If arguments/values are the only criteria regardless of ordering or pairing, using a structured field such as `process.args` would be preferred.
 Wildcard searching such an unstructured field indexed as keyword, like `process.command_line`, can cause performance challenges.

 Example: